 |Saturnalia, a Sculptural group by Italian artist Ernesto Biondi at the botanical garden Buenos Aires in 2018.
 For more photos, please click here.|

-I can always purchase additional items along the way which won’t be too difficult once we arrive in Europe in the spring.
-Also, it might be fun to purchase a few cotton items while in India.
+I can always purchase additional items along the way, which won’t be too difficult once we arrive in Europe in the spring.
+Also, it might be fun to buy a few cotton items while in India.

 Today, Tom was reading the suggestions made by the Maharajas Express train as to what clothing we’ll need for the six-day journey.
-Apparently, the weather is very cool in the mornings and evenings this time of year and they suggest warm items for these periods.
+The weather is very cool in the mornings and evenings this time of year, and they suggest warm items for these periods.

-Let’s face it, regardless of how we live our lives there are always challenges.
-This nomadic life is no different and, although it may seem ideal to always be traveling with a sense of abandonment and freedom, there are always responsibilities, tasks and, unexpected events that may impede the quality of our experiences from time to time.
+Let’s face it, regardless of how we live our lives.
+There are always challenges.
+This nomadic life is no different.
+Although it may seem ideal always to be traveling with a sense of abandonment and freedom, there are always responsibilities, tasks, and unexpected events that may impede the quality of our experiences from time to time.

 Happy day to all!

 Photo from two years ago on this date: (We hadn’t posted one year ago today due to illness):